 The Christopher Cellars Sprague Family Vineyard Cinsaut is a harbinger of more great things to come for the Lodi AVA

-Still another sign that the Lodi Viticultural Area is moving in the right direction is the upcoming May release of the 2021 Christopher Cellars Sprague Family Vineyard Cinsaut ($30), which carries a Lodi appellation but is in fact grown in the Clements Hills sub-appellation of Lodi.
+Still, another sign that the Lodi Viticultural Area is moving in the right direction is the upcoming May release of the 2021 Christopher Cellars Sprague Family Vineyard Cinsaut ($30), which carries a Lodi appellation but is grown in the Clements Hills sub-appellation of Lodi.

 The winemaking practices of Christopher Cellars owner/winemaker Chris Mora applied in the 2021 vintage were also conducive to the grape.

 In 2021 I switched all my winemaking to 100% native fermentation and native malolactic fermentation [i.e., the naturally occurring conversion of sharper malic acid to milder lactic acid].
 We picked the Cinsaut at 21.5 Brix [i.e., sugar reading], really focusing our picking decisions for all our reds on acid.
 I like to consider our winemaking as “low intervention” and allow the varietal characteristics to come forward.

 Above all, however, it is the connection between the Cinsaut grape and AVA (i.e., American Viticultural Area) that is fortuitous.